Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

      }
     ```

-    The method starts with logic for collecting form data for future use in the mehtod.
+    The method starts with logic for collecting form data for future use in the method.

     ```cs
     lookup lookup = (lookup)data